Make Windows 10 Installation Media (USB flash drive or DVD)

-- You can use your Windows 10 installation USB or DVD to do a repair installation of Windows 10 which, if completed successfully preserves all you personal files, settings, and all your installed programs.
+- You can use your Windows 10 installation USB or DVD to do a repair installation of Windows 10 which, if completed successfully preserves all your personal files, settings, and all installed programs.

 First things first.
 You’ll need to go to this Microsoft page, scroll down past “Update now” and go to the section called “Create Windows 10 installation media”.
 See?